nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 The obvious starting place would be track jackets.
 What you go running in when it's a little chilly out.
 They often have matching sports bras and/or leggings to complete an outfit.

 Windbreakers are in the same family as modern track jackets.
-They've made they're way back from the 80s/90s and are in the mainstream.
+They've made their way back from the 80s/90s and are in the mainstream.
 Good for a workout look while having a little extra room to move in.
 I have one with Cheetos branding.
 Very cute.

 Then there are puffy coats for when it's hella cold.
 Pair with sherpa-lined leggings and ear warmers.